alex-panda/PDFCompiler/README.md

-# Warning: Much of what is written below is just planned and not yet implemented.
+### Warning: Much of what is written below is just planned and not yet implemented.

 # PDFCompiler

+This is a compiler that takes a plain-text input file and compiles it into a
+    custom PDF using Python.
+Python can be embeded in the file (written directly in designated areas of the file) and can directly change what the PDF will look like in the end, or you can completely ignore the python and use the commands instead.

 NOTE: You do not need to use any Python if you want to use this Compiler.
     You can peek at the Command Sequences section if you want to see the super-easy commands you can use to change your text without any Python whatsoever.

-This is a program that takes a plain-text input file and compiles it into a
-    custom PDF using Python.
-In fact, Python can be embeded in the file (written directly in designated areas of the file) and can directly change what the PDF will look like in the end.

 ## Getting Started